 One of the more prominent poetic devices used by Dahl is that of anaphora.
 This is a type of repetition that occurs at the beginning of lines.
 It can encompass the use of a phrase or just a single word at the start of multiple lines.
 The lines do not necessarily have to follow one another but are more impactful when they do.
 A prime example occurs in lines 25-28.
 Each of these start with “IT” in capitalized letters.
 The speaker is attempting to grab and hold the reader’s attention by listing off the terrible attributes of television.

 These horrifying things a TV can do have been emphasized through the use of hyperbole.
-The speaker makes a number of claims about the television such as, “HIS BRAIN BECOMES AS SOFT AS CHEESE,” that are not meant to be taken seriously.
-These moments are entertaining and humorous, but still bring across the speaker’s point.
-You can read the full poem here.
+The speaker makes a number of claims about the television such as, “HIS BRAIN BECOMES AS SOFT AS CHEESE,” that is not meant to be taken seriously.
+These moments are entertaining and humorous, but still, bring across the speaker’s point.

 Analysis of Television